 - Instead of peppermint tea, try other herbal teas that are good for acid reflux.

 6. Fatty Foods

 What do avocadoes, cheese plates, nuts, and juicy red meat steaks have in common?
-Though, these foods are known to be low in acid, they are high in fats (both good and bad).
-However this can slow down digestion.
-This then heightens the pressure on the esophageal sphincter causing acid reflux symptoms to set in.
-When eating steak, consider trimming the fat and also lower the portion to reduce the load on your digestive system.
-Cheese servings should also be limited into a two-dice size.
+Although these foods are known to be low in acid, they are high in fats.
+And this can slow down digestion and put pressure on your esophageal sphincter causing acid reflux to set in.

 8. Caffeine-Filled Beverages

 Caffeine-rich food and drinks like coffee, cola and tea not only increase acid production, but also relax the sphincter muscle that stops acid from refluxing into your esophagus.
 De-caffeinated coffee is also highly acidic, but some people with heartburn can tolerate it, so it’s worth giving it a try.

 - If you can’t live without coffee, consider cutting your consumption.

 - De-caffeinated coffee, if you can tolerate it.

 - Green tea contains less caffeine, so you may be able to rink it without reflux.